 Crypto Currency – Mint and Personal Capital do not support crypto tracking.
 Money Minx supports your cryptocurrencies and wallets.
 Winner: Money Minx

 Portfolio Future Forecast – Money Minx allows you to enter annual estimated returns (or pay downs for liabilities) for each account.
 The returns are used to estimate an accumulated forecasted value of your net worth and portfolio.
-Personal Capital and Mint do not offer these features.
+Neither Personal Capital nor Mint offer these features.
 Winner: Money Minx

 Benchmark to Other Investors – With Money Minx, you can see how your net worth and allocation compared to other investors using Money Minx.
-Personal Capital and Mint do not offer these features.
+The other two do not offer these features.
 Winner: Money Minx

-Community – There are no official investor communities for Personal Capital and Mint.
+Community – There are no official investor communities for Personal Capital or Mint.
 Money Minx provides a community area within the application itself.
 Winner: Money Minx

 Bank Password Security – Both Mint and Personal Capital handle the username and passwords to your banks on their own.
 Money Minx uses a secure iframe from Yodlee and Zabo, so Money Minx itself never handles your login credentials.
 Winner: Money Minx

-Mobile App – Mint and Personal Capital have a mobile app available on iOS and Android.
+Mobile App – Mint and Personal Capital have an app available on iOS and Android.
 Money Minx has a responsive website with a mobile app in development.
-Winner: tie between Personal Capital and Mint
+Winner: tie, Personal Capital with Mint

 Pricing – Mint is free but you have to deal with ads.
 Personal Capital has a free version and a paid version that comes with their financial advisory services.
 Money Minx is only available with a subscription.
 Winner: Mint